Mohit0135/JaiKisan-Assignment/README.md

 -> Provided the IAM user permissions accordingly.

--> Due the failure of the codebuild the further integeration of the pipline is not working
+-> Due the failure of the codebuild the further integeration of the pipeline is not working

--> Code pipline was used to make the pipline to perform the
+-> Code pipeline was used to make the pipeline to perform the

    Commit->Build->Deploy the webapplication